 Remember, that you must appear as ordered for your trial or you may be charged with contempt of court in addition to the original charge(s) and a warrant for your arrest (called a capias) will be issued.

-If there is a valid reason why you cannot be in court on the day of the trial, write or fax the court, if possible, or call, if not, to request a continuance (postponement) to another date.
+If there is a valid reason why you cannot be in court on the day of the trial, you may request a continuance (postponement) of your case to another date.
 You should make your request for a continuance as early as possible.
-A continuance request which is made at the last minute is not likely to be granted.
-In your continuance request you should include the following information:
+A continuance request which is made at the last minute may not be granted.

 What happens at trial in the Justice of the Peace Court?